eugeneaik/metrics/README.md

 # Description
-This is a simple python script for monitoring system resourses - cpu or mem
+This is a simple python script to monitoring system resourses - cpu or mem
 # Prerequisites
 python libraries: psutil and sys
 # Quick start